0din logo

 Researcher Payment

-We commit to submitting payment to researchers within 2 weeks of reaching a contractual agreement.
+We commit to submitting payment to researchers within 30 days of reaching a contractual agreement.
 This ensures that researchers are compensated promptly for their contributions.
 Bounties can be donated to certain charities (see above), and should be indicated by the researcher during the submission process.

 As a matter of both policy and law, we must know who we are paying.
 Researchers must submit a valid government issued photo identification (ex: passport, drivers license) to be eligible for payment.
 Researchers are responsible for their own tax obligations in light of the reward.
 US based researchers must provide a completed IRS W-9 form.
 Non-US based researchers must provide a completed IRS W-8 form.